Need a baseline first?

 While the ADA technically applies to "places of public accommodation," courts have increasingly ruled that this includes websites.
 The following organizations have particular risk:

 ADA web accessibility lawsuits have increased year over year.
-Settlements and legal fees can easily exceed the cost of making your website accessible from the start.
+Settlements and legal fees regularly exceed the cost of proactive remediation.

 Proactive compliance is always less expensive than reactive litigation.